mobily-enterprises/jsonreststores/README.md

 Mixins are a powerful way to specialise a generic constructor.

-For example, the constructor `JsonRestStores` use on its own is hardly useful: it creates Json REST stores with the following data-manipulation methods left unimplemented (they will throw if they are run):
+For example, the constructor `JsonRestStores` use on its own is hardly useful: it creates Json REST stores with the following data-manipulation methods left unimplemented (they will throw an error if they are run):

  * implementFetchOne: function( request, cb ){
  * implementInsert: function( request, forceId, cb ){